ncou/jquery.stepper.basic/README.md

 	// Values in the markup always overwrite this settings
 	// min and max value can be overridden with the attribute on the input text
+	// if there is no initial value defined, the plugin take the max value
 	initialValue: null,
 	min: 0,
 	max: 100